Overcoming the communication gap for hybrid teams

 Think about your own communication style.
 When working from home, it’s likely that you rely more on emails and messaging apps to stay in contact than you would when in the office.
 And when working together, it’s much easier to have a quick conversation than it is to write messages back and forth.

-How to improve communication on a hybrid team
+How to improve communication in a hybrid workplace

-Whether you’re in charge of managing projects or people, it’s critical to overcome these challenges and strive to keep everyone on your hybrid team communicating effectively.
+Whether you’re in charge of managing projects or the people completing them, it’s critical to overcome these challenges and strive to keep everyone on your hybrid team communicating effectively.

 Before creating new workflows and embracing different communication strategies, it’s helpful to assess the existing systems being used by your organization.
 To get a better idea of the current state of your communication strategy, ask yourself these questions:

-- How do we conduct confidential, 1:1 conversations with employees?
+• How do we conduct confidential, one-on-one conversations with employees?

 You may consider using a start, stop, continue template to evaluate your current communication strategy.